pikesley/timelapser/README.md

 make unpause
 ```

-which reinstates the cronjobs and restarts the photography.
+which reinstates the cronjobs and restarts the photography (at the top of the next minute).

 ## Cleanup

 Running

 ```
-make clean
+make delete
 ```

 will delete _all_ of the photos on the Pi.